Xylopyrographer/STAC/README.md

 ## Compatibility

-This release is a complete rewrite of the STAC software.
-If you are new to STAC, follow the installation instructions above to get up and running and you can skip the rest of this section.
+### Upgrading from v3.0.x

+If you are running v3.0.x, this is a straightforward update.
+OTA update is supported — no cables required.

+### Upgrading from v2.x

-If you already have ATOM Matrix STAC devices, the fundamental purpose of the STAC&mdash;to relay tally information&mdash;has not changed.
+This was a complete rewrite of the STAC software.
+If you are upgrading from v2.x, the fundamental purpose of the STAC&mdash;to relay tally information&mdash;has not changed.
 At the end of the day, that is what this release still does very well.

-From a users point of view, this release brings:
-- significant improvements in configuring and managing multiple devices with the ability to create, save and load from a configuration file and use copy and paste functions as well;
-- ability to perform maintenance tasks via the web interface;
-- a single web access point for all functions setup and maintenance.

-Depending on your environment, these may be useful.
-Check out the *STAC User Guide*.

-**Do note that upgrading to this version will require that the:**<br>
+**Do note that upgrading from v2.x to this version will require that the:**<br>
-- **firmware is flashed as per the installation instructions as if this was the very first time using the ATOM as a STAC**<br>
+- **firmware is flashed as per the installation instructions as if this was the very first time using the device as a STAC**<br>
-- **setup be redone;** however, the new setup features makes this much much easier.
+- **setup be redone;** however, the web-based configuration portal makes this much much easier.

-**You cannot do an OTA update to install this release.** Too much has changed under the hood to have made that possible.
+**You cannot do an OTA update from v2.x.** Too much changed under the hood to have made that possible.

 All that said, if you're happy as a clam with what you've got that's great.
-STAC's running this or any other release are fully compatible with their main purpose&mdash;keeping everyone in the know  as to the tally status of the camera you're running!
+STACs running this or any other release are fully compatible with their main purpose&mdash;keeping everyone in the know as to the tally status of the camera you're running!

 <br><br>